 Over time, we develop our own unique ways of communicating.
 We invariably develop idiosyncratic ways of expressing ourselves even if we are unaware of our unique stylistic moves.
 Some of us are wordy; others are terse.
 Some of us repeat common phrases in conversations like “You Know” or “so” or “whatever.”
 Some of us enjoy a folksy anecdote, even in formal situations.
 Others speak with rich metaphors and figurative language.
-Ultimately, our Voice is defined by the selection and ratio of repeated stylistic elements, such as Concision, Coherence, Diction, Grammar, Figurative Language, Jargon.

 Writers with an incredibly unique and clever voice are memorable.
 Some writers have such powerful voices that when you pick up a text by them, you might guess it’s their work without reading their byline.
 Ernest Hemingway, e.g., could convey deep emotions with incredibly sparse language.
 Hunter Thompson could nail the crazy hallucinogenic episode with an underbelly of sarcasm and self depreciation.